estafette/estafette-k8s-node-compactor/README.md

 ![Nodes tightly packed with pods during peak hours.](/readme-peak-hours.png)

-But then during off hours are deployments scale down, so some of the pods are removed, thus the nodes might become uniformly underutilized.
+But then during off hours the deployments scale down, so some of the pods are removed, thus the nodes might become uniformly underutilized.

 ![Nodes underutilized in off hours.](/readme-off-hours.png)